btempini/dev-log/README.md

 ## License: MIT license

-#### For more information visit https://opensource.org/licenses/MIT
+For more information visit https://opensource.org/licenses/MIT

 ## Contact

+To contact individuals, please refer to